Maruno17/pokemon-essentials/readme.txt

 Thank you for downloading Pokémon Infinite Fusion!

-Use Game.exe to play the game.
+Use Pokemon Infinite Fusion.exe to play the game.
+If you are experiencing issues such as long loading times, you can also try the alternate launcher.

 ##########################################################################################################################################
 INFINITE FUSION 5.0